intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

     ```bash
     docker cp <containerID>:/path/to/environment.tar.gz /bigdl/nfsdata
     ```
-2. Upload the example Python file to NFS.
+2. Upload the Python script (`train.py` in our example) to NFS.
     ```bash
     cp /path/to/train.py /bigdl/nfsdata
     ```
-3. Upload the extra Python dependency files to NFS.
+3. Upload the extra Python dependency files (`model.py` in our example) to NFS.
     ```bash
     cp /path/to/model.py /bigdl/nfsdata
     ```